technicaldiff/Create-Refabricated/README/CONTRIBUTING.md

-# The Rules of Porting
+# Porting Guidelines

 1. <span id="mindiff">**"Min-Diff"**</span>
    As little as possible code should be changed to maximize compatibility with future upstream commits.
 This includes file names, java names, and code formatting.
-There are a few exceptions to this rule:
-    - **Import Order**
-      Because upstream's import order is currently inconsistent, it is better to make our import order consistent, even if it does not match with upstream's.
-Use the import order defined in [`checkstyle.xml`](../checkstyle/checkstyle.xml) or the editor config.
-    - **Space Indentation**
-      If a **Java** file uses spaces for indentation, replace all space indentation with tab indentation.
-Upstream is also currently inconsistent with this, but for the most part uses tabs.
-      **Json** files should use *two spaces* for indentation.
+The only exception to this rule is that adding imports is allowed.

 2. **Replacing Code**